DataDog/documentation/content/tracing/services/resource.md

 Having a very high cardinality of resources is not useful and becomes difficult to deal with on the Datadog side as each aggregate resources needs to be stored.

 As a result we have a hard limit on the cardinality of resources for a given service.
-This can be triggered when:

-//
-//
-//
-//
-//
-//

 ## Out of the box graphs